Lisa Lackey, M.A., LCPC, CSAT, CMAT

-Lisa Lackey has worked in the field of addiction since 1994.
-Along with her husband Steve Lackey, she co-founded Insideout Living, Inc. in 1999, which was incorporated in 2005.
-In response to a desire to create spaces for transformative conversations, Lisa and Steve Lackey created and produced, Conversations of The Heart™, a series of seminars, live performances, and study groups, that provide a space to deeply listen and share through the power of personal story.
-They believe that trauma healing comes from finally completing an emotional experience that may have only been completed as a physical experience long ago.
-These Conversations™ help people understand how they inadvertently trap the part of story that they couldn’t handle in a hidden storage place within their being.
-Sharing stories at a later date allows them to access the trapped pain and trauma with supportive others in a sacred and held space where the feelings can be released.
+I have worked in the field of addiction and trauma since 1994.
+My husband, Steve and I co-founded Insideout Living, Inc. in 1999, and incorporated in 2005.
+We envisioned a clinical practice that would help people make sense about parts of their lives, that were confusing, overwhelming and painful.
+We believe that trauma healing comes from finally completing an emotional experience that may have only been completed as a physical experience long ago.
+Through compassion, cutting edge treatment modalities and a great team, we believed and continue to believe, that life can change.
+We knew if we could help people understand, their own backstory and how it currently informs the present, they inadvertently trapped parts of their life experience, they could begin to see their patterns, why they were formed and taught new patterns, they could begin to make small shifts, that would lead to bigger changes.
+This process gives access to pain and trauma that are stuck, and supportive others, where the feelings can be released.
 “Limbic re-visioning” is about rewiring the neural structure of a person who has suffered trauma or emotional neglect.
 In order for this to occur, an external example must be present for the limbic brain to mimic.
-Deep, respectful, contemplative, and heart-based listening that is based on loving acceptance instead of judgment, creates an optimal model for the traumatized limbic system to mimic as it is restructuring.
+Deep, respectful, contemplative, and heart-based listening that is based on acceptance creates an optimal model for the traumatized limbic system to mimic as it is restructuring.

-Lisa is driven by the passion to support persons as they journey toward resolution from the inside out.
-Her clinical expertise is in the treatment of sexual addiction, childhood trauma, other addictions, and family systems.
+I am driven by the passion to support persons as they journey toward resolution from the inside out.
+My clinical expertise is in the treatment of sexual addiction, trauma, other addictions.
 Other areas of expertise include codependency, depression, and anxiety.
-While Lisa’s passion is working with couples, she also works with individuals, families, and groups.
+While my passion is working with couples, I also works with individuals and groups.

-Holding two Master’s Degrees, one in Education from Garrett-Evangelical Theological Seminary at Northwestern University and the other in Counseling from National-Louis University, Lisa has worked as a pastor, leadership development consultant, executive and corporate coach, interventionist, and seminar presenter.
-She further enhanced her skillset by completing the requirements for certification in sex addiction therapy (CSAT) certification in multiple addiction therapy (CMAT), training in Somatic Transformation, and training as a Level II EMDR therapist.
-Lisa’s passion combine to make her a dynamic and compassionate therapist and an engaging workshop facilitator and speaker who connects as easily with an individual as she does with a large audience.
+I have two Master’s Degrees, one in Education from Garrett-Evangelical Theological Seminary at Northwestern University and the other in Counseling from National-Louis University, I’ve worked as a pastor, leadership development consultant, and public speaker in a variety of venues.
+I love learning and teaching what I learn.
+I am a Certified Sex Addiction Therapist (CSAT) Certified Multiple Addictions Therapist (CMAT), I have some training in Somatic Transformation, and I am a Level II EMDR therapist.
+My passion for what I do, makes me a dynamic and compassionate therapist and an engaging speaker who connects as easily with an individual as I do with a large audience.

 Chief Visionary Officer

 Steve holds a Master’s Degree in Psychology from National Louis University and certifications in sex addiction therapy (ASAT) and multiple addictions (AMAT).
-Postgraduate training includes: experiential group work, intensive couples therapy, and mindfulness within a 12-Step context, and trauma and addiction treatment.
-Steve’s previous professional career in public and private sectors focused on providing and directing services for men impacted by addictions, trauma, and relational issues.
+His love for connection is punctuated by continuous professional training in experiential group work, intensives and mindfulness within a 12-Step context, and trauma and addiction treatment.

 Candice is passionate about empowering others to change dysfunctional behaviors and improve their lives.
 She is a Licensed Clinical Professional Counselor, a Certified Sex Addictions Therapist, and is trained in EMDR and Emotionally Focused Therapy.
 Candice earned a Master’s Degree in Counseling from National-Louis University.